tierneytim/btAudio/README.md

 2. Upload the [minimalAudio](examples/minimalAudio/minimalAudio.ino) example using the micro USB cable.

-3. Disconenct USB from computer and power the ESP32 board from a USB power supply near the speaker.
+3. Disconnect USB from computer and power the ESP32 board from a USB power supply near the speaker.
 Don't worry about it losing power it will remember the code you uploaded previously.
 4. Connect the Line out from the DAC to the the Line in on the stereo/Hi-Fi using your Aux cable.
 You could also used wired headphones instead of an Aux cable to a speaker.
 My setup looks like this.
 <p align="center">